Attention all NextFabbers!

 If you were thinking about heading up to NYC for MakerFaire 2013 this is your chance.

-Join NextFab Studio on Saturday, September 21st, for an action packed day of DIY/Maker Community interaction.
+Join NextFab on Saturday, September 21st, for an action packed day of DIY/Maker Community interaction.

-A fully equipped chartered bus will leave NextFab Studio, 2025 Washington Ave, at 8am with return departure from NYC at 7pm.
+A fully equipped chartered bus will leave NextFab, 2025 Washington Ave, at 8am with return departure from NYC at 7pm.
 Taking a bus is an easy and affordable way to get to NYC and a great opportunity to interact with local makers.

 As always this year’s MakerFaire NYC event will host a number of awesome interactive exhibits and presentations.
 Check out the day’s schedule at MakerFaire NYC 2013 schedule.
 The event will also feature some of the maker community’s most innovative minds.
 A full list can be found at MakerFaire Meet The Makers.